 There is a classic train of thought in Italy that you haven’t really made it big until you own a football club.
 The Tanzi family, and by extension Parmalat, now owned a 98 percent share in the club, with one of Ceresini’s three sons holding on to a small stake.

 In 1992, the Crociati won their first major trophy in the form of the Coppa Italia, beating Juventus in the final.
-The 1992-93 season was to bring further success as they won both the UEFA Cup Winners’ Cup and the UEFA Super Cup.
+The 1992/93 season was to bring further success as they won both the Cup Winners’ Cup and the UEFA Super Cup.
 Parma had well and truly arrived.

 This amazing run earned them a place in what would be known as the Sette Sorelle (Seven Sisters) of Italian football alongside Milan, Inter, Juventus, Fiorentina, Lazio and Roma.
 However, while the people of Parma basked in the success of their football club, dark clouds were circling high above.

-US creditors quickly launched a $10 billion class action suit against the devastated company.
+US creditors quickly launched a $10bn class-action suit against the devastated company.
 The crisis became so critical that by December 2004 the Italian government had to step in and force through emergency legislation which would speed up the bankruptcy process and protect payrolls, vendors and industrial activity.

 A fire sale of the team’s top talent was required to keep the club afloat.
 The board resigned en mass and new owners were sought.
 It proved futile initially; the Barilla family was not interested in taking over and other buyers could not be found.
 The club was declared insolvent.

 Since then the club has suffered countless highs and lows.
-In late 2014 it was sold again, this time to a Cypriot-Russian conglomerate.
-Meanwhile Calisto Tanzi, now 76 years of age, frail and disowned by large sections of his family, spends his time locked behind bars, serving a 17 year jail sentence, his empire nothing but a distant memory.
+Meanwhile Calisto Tanzi, now 79 years of age, frail and disowned by large sections of his family, spends his time locked behind bars, serving a 17-year jail sentence, his empire nothing but a distant memory.